 Positive associations and strong brand loyalty both do their part to increase brand preference and, therefore, brand usage.

 To provide an example, a brand preference question might look like this:

 “Of the list of five cosmetics brands that you would consider using, which one(s) do you prefer using?”

 Again, this is not a done deal, but it’s a step closer to your final goal.
 After all, the more consumers who prefer your brand, the bigger chance you have to turn them into active customers.

-How Can I Improve My Brands’ Consideration & Preference Levels?
+How Can I Improve My Brands’ Consideration & Preference Levels in 2022?